Abimzy/Dignify/README.md

 Even though Physicians and other care providers require high quality information to make sound clinical decisions, their information needs are often not met in most developing countries.

 This app serves as an affordable lightweight solution for patient data intake.
+Dignify® was built as a Software as a Service (SaaS) so there's integration with *Stripe* as the payment gateway and *Calendly* for scheduling demo with customers who purchase the app.